Matt-Eva/intro-to-hash-tables/README.md

 </tr>
 </table>

 In this example, we have three different variables, their values, and the addresses at which those values are stored.
-When we want to access those values, the computer will reference these memory addresses in order to retrieve the value.
+When we want to access a value, the computer will reference the specific memory address at which that value is stored.

 This is very similar to how arrays work.
 Arrays are basically sequential data sets that use a consecutive series of addresses to store a bunch of data.
 Each array index will reference a different address in memory - when we retrieve a specific element from an array, the computer will use the address associated with that index to retrieve the value we want.